jamieyoung5/jsonpat/README.md

-# dynjson
+# jsonpat

-`dynjson` extends the standard `encoding/json` package to support unmarshaling JSON objects with dynamic keys into maps within a struct.
+`jsonpat` extends the standard `encoding/json` package to support unmarshaling JSON objects with dynamic keys into maps within a struct.

-This is useful when you have a JSON payload where some fields are known, but others are dynamic and follow a predictable pattern (e.g., a common prefix, suffix, or containing substring). `dynjson` maps these dynamic keys to a `map[string]T` field in your struct.
+This is useful when you have a JSON payload where some fields are known, but others are dynamic and follow a predictable pattern (e.g., a common prefix, suffix, or containing substring). `jsonpat` maps these dynamic keys to a `map[string]T` field in your struct.

 ## Features